French Executive Commission of 1848: June Days

 National Workshops had been established by decree of the Provisional Government in February 1848 with the objective of providing employment through undertaking public works.
 They employed thousands of men during the spring of 1848, doing jobs like leveling and ditching.

 The National Assembly placed increasing pressure on the Commission to close down the workshops.

 When the Executive Commission announced their effective closure on 21 June 1848 this pushed an already discontented proletariat into open rebellion.

-According to the Bien Public, the committee anticipated the June Days Uprising (23–26 June 1848) and ordered General Louis-Eugène Cavaignac to concentrate forty or fifty thousand men in Paris so he could suppress the riots without bloodshed.
+According to the Bien Public, the commission anticipated the June Days Uprising (23–26 June 1848) and ordered General Louis-Eugène Cavaignac to concentrate forty or fifty thousand men in Paris so he could suppress the riots without bloodshed.
 However, when the riots began on the morning of Friday 23 June there were only ten to twelve thousand troops in the city.

 Cavaignac insisted on letting the workers build their barricades without opposition, so they could be more effectively destroyed, where Lamartine and others argued for taking immediate action to avoid bloodshed.
 Cavaignac's views prevailed.

 On Saturday 24 June 1848 the Assembly decided to remove the Executive Commission from power and install Cavaignac as dictator.

 At the insistence of the Assembly the five members of the Executive Commission resigned on that day.

 This ended the political careers of Lamartine and Ledru-Rollin.

 Once Cavaignac had been granted full power, more troops appeared and the uprising was quickly suppressed.